Montana-Media-Arts/creative-coding-1/modules/week-2/_posts/2017-01-30-conclusion.md

 4. Contact your instructor.

 ## Next Week
-Next week we will start to look at HTML and how this language is used to make webpages.
-If you have not done so yet, please make sure you have found a copy of Jon Duckett’s *HTML & CSS* book.
+Next week we will start to look at p5.js and the basics for of coding.